wp-plugins/bible-verse-of-the-day/readme.txt

 == Description ==

 This plugins shows a daily bible verse.
-This is the daily verse that's also shown at the website DailyVerses.net.
+This is the daily verse that's also shown at the website [DailyVerses.net](http://dailyverses.net).
 The verses are from the NIV translation.

+It can be used as a widget, so it's easy to install.

-If the connection to DailyVerses.net for some reason fails, the plugin will show John 3:16.
+If the connection to [DailyVerses.net](http://dailyverses.net) for some reason fails, it will show the previous verse.
+If there is no previous verse, the plugin will show John 3:16.

 == Installation ==